Object Name: Non-illustrated manuscript

-Ink, opaque watercolor, and gold on paper; leather binding; H. 6 1/4 in.
-(15.9 cm), W. 4 1/4 in.
-(10.8 cm)
+Medium: Ink, opaque watercolor, and gold on paper; leather binding

-Credit Line: Gift of Elizabeth Riley, 1980 (1980.603)
+Credit Line: Gift of Elizabeth M. Riley, 1980

 The text of this Qur'an is written in a very refined naskhi, the type of script most often used for copying Qur'ans and secular Arabic or Turkish texts.
 The form of the script places the production of this book in Turkey, where a very particular kind of naskhi developed.
-The thin, slightly slanting script adopted by the Turkish master Shaikh Hamdullah (died 1519), and much copied after him, can be easily differentiated from the Persian style, which tended to be more rounded and upright.
+The thin, slightly slanting script adopted by the Turkish master Shaikh Hamdullah (d.
+1519), and much copied after him, can be easily differentiated from the Persian style, which tended to be more rounded and upright.